Contact Us

 Prairies found at APT

 In 2008, APT started restoring a six-acre area on the eastern edge of the property back to its historical oak savanna condition.
-A savanna is generally defined as a plant community where a low density of trees allows grasses and other herbaceous vegetation to become dominant.
-Oak savanna is one of the most threatened plant communities in the Midwest and many of the associated wildlife that rely upon this habitat, such as red-headed woodpeckers and whippoorwills, are considered rare.
-Removing encroaching invasive tree and brush species allows for the regeneration of desirable trees and shrubs, and an expanded habitat for nesting bird species.
-In the fall of 2012, with the help of volunteers from the Ice Age Trail Alliance, APT staff and volunteers began building a nature trail that takes visitors through the savanna.
+Oak savanna is characterized by scattered oak trees and treeless "openings" where grasses and forbs are dominant.
+Oak savanna was once common in southern Wisconsin but is now one of the most endangered plant communities in the Midwest.
+Many of the animal species that rely upon this habitat, including red-headed woodpeckers and whippoorwills, are rare and declining.
+Removing encroaching invasive tree and brush species allows for the regeneration of the oak population and an expanded habitat for nestling bird species.

-APT has been battling invasive plants for many years.
-It is a labor-intensive endeavor, which includes cutting, pulling, digging, spot treating with herbicide and/or burning at specific times during the season to try to disrupt the growth and seed set of these exotic plants.
-Some of the species you may see include garlic mustard, Eurasian honeysuckle, buckthorn, Japanese barberry, sweet white clover, autumn olive and multi-flora rose.
-While it is unlikely we will be able to eliminate all of these species entirely, with persistent effort we will be able to keep the populations at a manageable level that does not completely alter the native ecosystem.
-Each spring more than 75 volunteers join APT staff to weed out invasive plants.
-If you're interested in taking part of the annual weed pull, keep an eye on our Volunteer page.
+Some of the invasive species you may see at APT include garlic mustard, Eurasion honeysuckle, buckthron, Japanese barberry, white and yellow sweet-clovers, autumn olive and multiflora rose.
+While it is unlikely we will be able to eliminate all these species, with persistent effort we will be able to keep the populations at a lvel that does not completely alter the diverse native ecosystem.

 Butterfly Resort: In 2014 we became registered as a Monarch Waystation.
 These are places that provide resources necessary for monarch butterflies to produce successive generations and sustain their migration.
-For more information on Monarch Waystations visit MonarchWatch.org.
+For more information on Monarch Waystations, visit MonarchWatch.org.

 Our Champion Tree: In 2013 our signature black oak, located near the pavilion picnic shelter, was measured and named a Champion Tree or one of the largest of the species.
 At that time it was found to be the fourth largest black oak in the state of Wisconsin.